Vikramjeet009/testing/Readme.md

             create new one by clicking on Create Control Setting button.
     - update the s3 bucket policy, copy policy statement and paste it in "Bucket policy"
     - select Redirect HTTP to HTTPS option in Viewer
+    - select Web Application Firewall (WAF) > Do not enable security protections

 create new bucket with